 The courts can hold your ex in contempt of court, for example, for directly disobeying a court order.
 This can result in fines and even jail time if your spouse still refuses to pay spousal support.
 The courts may also be able to take steps to garnish your ex’s wages or place liens on assets to pay for the support owed.
 In addition, if your ex falls behind on payments, he or she will be legally required to pay a 10-percent interest on the missed payments per year.

-Can You Modify a Spousal Support Order?
+Can You Modify A Spousal Support Order?

 If your circumstances substantially change after a court grants an alimony order, you can submit a motion to request a modification.
 A substantial change could mean the loss of your job or your ex-spouse getting remarried.
 It is critical to use the right outlets to have your spousal support order changed or terminated – not to simply come to a verbal agreement with your ex.
 The courts only honor their own orders, meaning you could still be held accountable for any unpaid alimony regardless of an agreement with your ex.
 If you believe your situation warrants an alimony modification, contact an attorney to help you submit the request.